-These events make her memoir, “Without You, There Is No Us: My Time with the Sons of North Korea’s Elite” (Penguin Random House, $15), of her time undercover in North Korea, teaching ESL (English as a Second Language) to 270 young males at a Christian evangelical school, all the more astounding.
-For in addition to being a gripping “insider” story, her work is a literary tour de force: lyrical, nuanced and haunting.
+Which makes her memoir of her time undercover in North Korea, teaching ESL to 270 young males at a Christian evangelical school, all the more astounding.
+For in addition to being a gripping “insider” story, her work is a literary tour de force: lyrical, nuanced, and haunting.